 Open Journal Systems

 Are you editor of a journal published at Lund University and want to make the journal available open access?
 We can provide access to the open access publishing platform Open Journal Systems, and give technical support to journals at the faculty who wish to move to the OJS platform.
-Read more about Lund University’s OJS platform here and do not hesitate to contact us if you have any questions about OJS.
+Follow the link below to read more about Lund University’s OJS platform.
+Do not hesitate to contact us if you have any questions about OJS.

 Does your research funder require open access publishing, do you wonder if a specific journal is trustworthy, or do you wish to parallel publish your research publications?
 Please contact us to book an appointment regarding your questions about open access!